smartdevicelink/sdl_requirements/detailed_docs/SDL-HMI_API/OnServiceUpdate/OnServiceUpdate_TRS.md

 1.
 In case
 mobile navi app successfully registers on SDL
-and sends StartService request for the Video Service
+and sends StartService request for a service (RPC/Audio/Video)

 SDL must
-send OnServiceUpdate notification with the status of services to HMI
+send OnServiceUpdate(`serviceType`, `REQUEST_RECEIVED`) notification with the status of requested service to HMI

 2.
 In case